notmuch/notmuch/doc/notmuch-emacs.rst

 Search Box
 ----------

-The search box lets the user enter an notmuch query.
-See section “Description” in Notmuch Query Syntax, for more info on notmuch query syntax.
+The search box lets the user enter a Notmuch query.
+See section “Description” in Notmuch Query Syntax, for more info on Notmuch query syntax.
 A history of recent searches is also displayed by default.
 The latter is controlled by the variable :index:`notmuch-hello-recent-searches-max`.